Responsibilities of Award Recipients

 - have a sound financial management system that records separately within its general accounting system the receipt and disbursement of grant funds and cost sharing contributions and that monitors the expenditure of these funds against the approved budget;

-- have in place a written system for prior review and approval of all project actions and expenditures that the award recipient is delegated authority to approve;
+- have in place a written system for prior review and approval of all project actions and expenditures that the award recipient is permitted to approve;

-- maintain adequate documentation of the time spent by all project personnel on project activities;
+- document of the time spent by all project personnel on project activities;

-- have an audit performed that meets the requirements of Office of Management and Budget Circular A-133 whenever $500,000 or more in federal funds is expended during a fiscal year;
+- have an audit performed that meets the requirements of 2 CFR 200 Subpart F - Audit Requirements whenever $750,000 or more in federal funds is expended during a fiscal year;

-- ensure that all procurement transactions are conducted in an open and free competition and that for purchases in excess of $100,000, any use of sole-source contracts is justified and documented;
+- ensure that all procurement transactions are conducted in an open and free competition and that procurement contracts for more than the simplified acquisition threshold* that are not awarded by competitive bids or offers are justified and documented;

 return to NEH a portion of the income earned on services and products resulting from project activities when this is required by the terms and conditions of an award;

-- notify NEH about any allegation of research misconduct if the allegation involves NEH funded research (or an application for NEH funding) and if the award recipient's inquiry into the allegation determines there is sufficient evidence to proceed to an investigation in accordance with NEH's Research Misconduct Policy .
+- notify NEH about any allegation of research misconduct if the allegation involves NEH-funded research (or an application for NEH funding) and if the award recipient's inquiry into the allegation determines that there is sufficient evidence to investigate in accordance with NEH's Research Misconduct Policy;

 - submit financial and performance reports as required by the terms and conditions of the award; and